alessiainf/Exploring-RPG-game/README.md

-# Exploring RPG Game
+# A Lost Witch Tale

-**A Lost Witch Tale** is a fantasy exploration experience built with Three.js.
+**A Lost Witch Tale** is a fantasy exploration experience built with Three.js and Rapier.js.
 You are a young witch, lost in an enchanted forest.
-To return home, you must find three magical items—
-each guarded by a mysterious puzzle.
+To return home, you must find three magical items, each guarded by a mysterious puzzle.
-Collect them all to uncover the hidden path that leads back to your world.

 ---